FB's New Reality: Fact-Checking Is Now Gone!

-Well, folks, it seems Facebook, now Meta, has officially thrown its fact-checking program out the window.
+Well, folks, it seems FB, now M, has officially thrown its fact-checking program out the window.
 Instead of relying on third-party fact-checkers, they’re rolling out a “Community Notes” system, similar to what Elon Musk has done on X (formerly Twitter).
 The move is being branded as an effort to restore “free expression” on the platform after years of criticism about censorship.

 Zuckerberg’s Flip: From Censorship to Free Speech